 Strong data analysis is now an essential part of executive reporting.
 It is also central to the value that architects and digital strategy managers offer the business.

-The most effective enterprise analytics are tailored precisely to your specific business and technology environment.
+The most effective enterprise architecture metrics are tailored precisely to your business and technology environment.

 “Corporate leaders must expand their analytical range from monitoring and control (operational analytics) to forecasting and planning (strategic analytics)”